 1. Slower reading speed

-The brain is less efficient at recognizing letter symbols, matching them to sounds and outputting the answer.
+The brain is less efficient at recognising letter symbols, matching them to sounds and outputting the answer.

 This causes slower, hesitant reading with many small mistakes.